jpetitcolas/multiplication-circle/README.md

 algorithm.
 This project has been inspired by [Mickaël Launay, a French YouTuber](https://www.youtube.com/user/Micmaths).

-You can view view a live demo and algorithm explanation right on the [GitHub page](http://www.jonathan-petitcolas.com/multiplication-circle/).
+You can view a live demo and algorithm explanation right on the [GitHub page](http://www.jonathan-petitcolas.com/multiplication-circle/).

 ## Local installation